arunkumarpalaniappan/blog/content/posts/2020/08/2020-08-16---High-Performance-JavaScript.md

 Thanks for reading!
 Yes, we skipped some other ways which we can use to perform these operations, But I hope that you had a better insight on performance metrics of these operations than before.

 Lets build a faster web.

-This content was originally posted on [ High Performance JavaScript with Arunkumar Palaniappan](https://practice.sh/posts/2020/08/high-performance-javascript)